sounlida/envoyer-docs/1.0/projects/management.md

 - London
 - Singapore

-If you have configured notifications on your project, Envoyer will notify these channels.
+If you have configured notifications on your project, Envoyer will notify these channels of the result of the health check.

-:::warning Health Checker URLs
+:::warning Health Checker Status Codes

-The configured URL must return a `2xx` status code, anything else will be marked as a failure.
+The configured URL must return a `2xx` status code.
+All other status codes will be considered a failure.
 :::

 ### Source Control